Webseite-Herunterladen-de/screenshot-capture-api-android/docs/ScreenshotApi.md

 val token : kotlin.String = token_example // kotlin.String | A valid token is needed to make paid API calls.
 Tokens can be managed from your account. val hash : kotlin.String = hash_example // kotlin.String | The hash value is for authenticated requests.
 If you want to publish this URL, you should use the authenticated requests. val url : kotlin.String = url_example // kotlin.String | The URL of the website you want to capture.
 Please include the protocol (http:// or https://). val fileType : kotlin.String = fileType_example // kotlin.String | The image file format of the captured screenshot.
-Either png, jpeg or PDF with 72 dpi. val ttl : kotlin.Long = 789 // kotlin.Long | Number of seconds the capture file is cached by our CDN.
+Either png, jpeg, webp or PDF with 72 dpi. val ttl : kotlin.Long = 789 // kotlin.Long | Number of seconds the capture file is cached by our CDN.
 An API request that is loaded through the cache does not count as a paid request.
 You can set a number of seconds from 0 seconds up to 2592000 seconds.
 This is a maximum of 30 days. val invalidate : kotlin.Boolean = true // kotlin.Boolean | Force the API to invalidate the cache and capture a new screenshot.
 This call costs you additional money, because a call of a cache hit is not charged. val full : kotlin.Boolean = true // kotlin.Boolean | Set this parameter to true if you want to screenshot the whole web page in full size.